Granitosaurus/likes/content/rats.md

 Title: Rats
 Date: 2020-02-17
 Tags: pet,nature,animal
 Summary: Rats are absolutely adorable, smart and such fun creatures!
-I used to have 3 rats and were some of great friends!
+I used to have 3 rats and were some of the best friends I've had!
 Thumb: rats.jpg

 Rats were my first independent adult pets.
 I've had to lady rats and they were great pets with few big caveats.
 First I'll start with positives: they are super cute.
 They would explore, chill, eat and often act very human-like except.
 For me they were great pets as you can have one on your lap and do some work on your laptop or read a book - if you're a house person rats can really fit into your workflow!